 School of Graduate and Professional Studies

 Department of Education

-Catalog Year: 2020-2022
+Catalog Year: 2024-2026

-The Master of Education in Education program is designed to serve persons in the field of education.
+The M.Ed. in Education program is designed to serve persons in the field of education.
 It is designed as a practitioner's degree enabling students to develop the competencies of accomplished teaching according to the National Board of Professional Teaching standards.
 Students who wish to pursue the M.Ed. degree must have a bachelor's degree in education, hold a teaching certificate, or have passed the Oklahoma General Education Test (OGET) and an Oklahoma Subject Area Test (OSAT).
 Teaching is in a continuous state of development, and the education of excellent teachers is an ongoing process.
 Individuals who wish to achieve full potential as teachers continue to strive for both depth and breadth of knowledge and skills in their discipline.
-Current objectives for the M.Ed. program are listed on the Cameron University Transparency webpage.